This document is being moved!

 The increasing demand for cloud computing and business analytical workloads by enterprises to meet business needs drives innovation to find new ways to build informational systems.
 Clients are looking for cost-optimized fit-for-purpose IT solutions that manage large amounts of data, easily scale performance, and provide reliable real-time access to actionable information.

-Built on decades of innovation, IBM® introduces its sixth generation of Enterprise X-Architecture® technology, IBM X6 servers.
-IBM X6 servers are designed to be fast, agile, and resilient:
+Built on decades of innovation, the Lenovo X6 servers are designed to be fast, agile, and resilient:

 * Fast application performance means immediate access to actionable information.